How to Start a Podcast

 Chances are, you’re not perfect.
 You flubbed a little and need to cut that out.
 Or your stomach rumbled.
 Or maybe you wan to add some music to the beginning and end of the show.
 To edit your podcast file, you will use a DAW (Digital Audio Workstation) software program.
 I started with Garage Band, which comes free with Macs.
 Audacity is also free and widely used.
 When I learned the basics of audio editing, I eventually upgraded to Reaper.
 It was $60 when I bought it, and I love it.
 The company creates easy “how to use” tutorial videos which are easy to follow and understand.

 2. Find a Podcast Web Host (to host your files)

 Now once you have at least one episode, you’ll want to find a podcast host (not a person, a web company).
 A podcast host will host your audio files and format your show information for iTunes and other providers.
-My podcast is currently hosted on LibSyn.
-LibSyn is more expensive, but has some really great features and caters to large and small podcasters.
+My podcast is currently hosted on Pippa.
+Pippa has some really great features, quality tech support, and caters to all sizes of shows.

 3. Create your Show and get your RSS Feed URL.

 Once you’ve created your show on your host, you’ll upload your episodes one by one.
 Once you have at least one episode uploaded, your host will give you an RSS FEED address.
 This is important!
 This is the url you will give to all the podcast providers out there.
 A podcast provider is like iTunes, Spotify, Stitcher, Google Play, they are basically sites or apps where people go to find and listen to podcasts.